 You need to work out a calendar that works for your readership, your industry, and your brand.
-If you are a writer, for example, you may find this post useful: 30 Inspiring Blog Post Ideas For Writers.
+We recommend you read our post: Practical Hacks For Planning Your Blogging Calendar.
+If you are a writer you may find this post useful: 30 Inspiring Blog Post Ideas For Writers.

 I have compiled a list of blog post ideas that a blogger in any industry can use for inspiration.

 40 Types Of Content To Inspire Any Blogger